NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - W
      -
      - The rated power output of the lithium ion battery.
 If not provided, the OS-HPXML default is used.
-   * - ``battery_present``
+   * - ``battery_capacity``
+     - kWh
      -
-     - "true", "false"
-     - Whether there is a lithium ion battery present.
-   * - ``battery_round_trip_efficiency``
-     - Frac
-     -
-     - The round trip efficiency of the lithium ion battery.
+     - The nominal capacity of the lithium ion battery.
 If not provided, the OS-HPXML default is used.
    * - ``battery_usable_capacity``
      - kWh
      -
      - The usable capacity of the lithium ion battery.
+If not provided, the OS-HPXML default is used.
+   * - ``battery_round_trip_efficiency``
+     - Frac
+     -
+     - The round trip efficiency of the lithium ion battery.
 If not provided, the OS-HPXML default is used.

 .. _bedrooms: